Help! I Accidentally Emptied the Recycle Bin!

 There are many free undelete programs, but you’ll have better luck with a professional tool.
 TestDisk is a well-loved open source solution, but as a command line interface tool, it’s not the most user-friendly.

-R-Undelete is a very, very reliable commercial undelete program with a nice graphic user interface for Windows; you can use the Demo version to evaluate whether a file recovery is possible before you buy (BTW, if you decide to buy R-Undelete you may try 15% discount coupon RCNIP0FKPEPG that was valid when we wrote this article).
+R-Undelete is a very, very reliable undelete program with a nice graphic user interface for Windows; you can use the Home version to recover files from FAT/exFAT disks for free, or evaluate whether a file recovery is possible from NTFS disks before you buy (BTW, if you decide to buy R-Undelete you may try 15% discount coupon RCNIP0FKPEPG that was valid when we wrote this article).

 One last piece of advice on this step: if you are low on disk space (which is perhaps why you prematurely emptied your Recycle Bin in the first place), you are better off going with the best file recovery utility available from the get go.
 That’s because downloading additional tools and running multiple file searches amounts to more read/write cycles on your disk.
 The less free disk space you have, the less margin you have for trial and error.
 A workaround for this is if you download the program(s) to a separate partition or disk and create an image of the target disk (see the other tips below).